TAGS: Divorce

 Temporary Orders

-When filing your petition for the dissolution of your marriage, you can also seek temporary orders.
-This might include figuring out how your finances will be shared during the process, your child custody plan, and where each spouse will live during divorce proceedings.
-This takes up to several months from the date your initial petition is filed.
+When filing your petition for the dissolution of your marriage, you may feel the need to seek temporary orders.
+These orders may be necessary to decide how your finances will be shared during the process, what your custody plan should be until the divorce is finalized, and where each spouse will live during divorce proceedings.
+These orders last until your divorce is finalized, which could be months or, in some cases, may need to be modified even before you receive a decree.

 Discovery